kct2020/goutpal-com-skeleventy/site/blog/buttermilk-and-uric-acid/index.md

 <h2 id="science">{{ title }} Science</h2>
 Unfortunately, I cannot find any studies that report effects of buttermilk on uric acid.
 However, one study of general health benefits draws conclusions that apply to gout sufferers…<br />
 <q cite="https://doi.org/10.2527/af.2014-0014">There is solid evidence in support of the high value of buttermilk minor components in disease prevention.
 Published clinical studies nevertheless remain rare.
-Larger and longer successful clinical trials are still needed before the dairy industry can make health claims for buttermilk.<a href="#ref2"><sup>[2]</sup></a></q>
+Larger and longer, successful clinical trials are still needed before the dairy industry can make health claims for buttermilk.<a href="#ref2"><sup>[2]</sup></a></q>

 Let's hope those much-needed clinical trials include uric acid blood tests.
 So that we might get better understanding of how buttermilk affects uric acid.